 Now, imagine your spine as a brilliant column of light, like a ray of sun passing through the window or through the leaves of a tree.
 We often see our bodies as dense matter so imagine the bright column of light releasing any heaviness in your spine and filling your body with light, allowing your body to become brighter and more radiant and filled with positive energy.

 Sometimes when meditating we need a little help.
 Ivory Gloss is a new meditation box which contains everything you need to get the most out of your meditation practice.
-The BLUE subscription box is out on the 22nd of each month or you can shop for GOLD boxes in the online shop which come packaged in a presentation box with gold foil elephant design.

 SHOP NOW ⬇️